Last updated on November 4th, 2019 at 10:05 pm

 Removing the Old Waste Valve

-Dave Allred, owner of All Rite RV and my RV tech, has told me a few horror stories of just trying to get access to a valve and needing to remove the holding tank to replace a another valve.
+My RV tech has told me a few horror stories.
+Like trying to get access to a valve and needing to remove one holding tank to replace a valve on another tank.

 So, before you make the decision to DIY it, be sure you know what you’re getting in to.